Rte-111/learninggit/readme.txt

-whh is a good boy
-zhangsongyu is a bad girl
+whh is a very very very good boy zhangsongyu is a very very very bad girl